To help fall asleep or stay asleep, some people take a melatonin supplement†

 What are other melatonin side effects—and how much should you take?

 Besides the fact that you might experience more vivid dreams, the other side effects of taking melatonin are fairly mild.
-Research shows that melatonin side effects can include dizziness, headache, nausea, and sleepiness.8
+Research shows that melatonin side effects can include dizziness, headache, nausea, and sleepiness.7

 When it comes to proper dosage, how much melatonin should you take?
-The safe amount of melatonin that can be taken ranges in doses of 0.5 to 10 mg per day, but it really depends on your age and specific sleep issue.9 Typically, it’s best to start with a low dose (0.5 to 5 mg) and increase it as needed (up to 10 mg), to find the lowest dose for you that is effective at promoting sleep without causing side effects.
+The safe amount of melatonin that can be taken ranges in doses of 0.5 to 10 mg per day, but it really depends on your age and specific sleep issue.8 Typically, it’s best to start with a low dose (0.5 to 5 mg) and increase it as needed (up to 10 mg), to find the lowest dose for you that is effective at supporting sleep without causing side effects.
+To determine what dose of melatonin is best for you, or if you are having ongoing sleep issues, speak to your healthcare practitioner.†